-The day begins at the Temple Mount.
+A short walk takes us up to the Temple Mount.
 The Temple Mount has played a major role in most of Israel's history in the Old and New Testament, starting with Abraham.
 The first temple was built by King Solomon and destroyed by Babylon in 586 BC.
 The temple was rebuilt by Zerubbabel in 535 BC and later enlarged by King Herod in 19 BC.
 (Genesis 22:1-19; 2 Chronicles 3:1; Matthew 21:12; Mark 13:2)

-Next, we view the Western Wall and go on the Western Wall Tunnel Tour.
+We then go to the Western Wall and Tunnel Tour.
 The First ("Solomon's) Temple was destroyed by the Babylonians in 586 BC.
 When the Second Temple was destroyed by the Romans in 70 AD, part of the western side of the Temple Mount Platform survived.
-For hundreds of years before 1967, people prayed in the small area of the wall that could be seen at that time.
+For hundreds of years prior to 1967, people prayed in the small area of the wall that could be seen at that time.
 However, in 1967, following the Six-Day War, Israelis excavated below the ground level of the wall and found two more stone rows.
 They then cleared the area around the wall to create the Western Wall Plaza that is seen today.

-We then walk to the City of David and visit Hezekiah's Tunnel and the Pool of Siloam.
+We end the day at the City of David and visit Hezekiah's Tunnel and the Pool of Siloam.
 Hezekiah's Tunnel is believed to date back to the reign of King Hezekiah of Judah.
 The tunnel is 583 yards long and is an engineering marvel considering the lack of tools they had.
 The pool is fed by waters from the Gihon Spring, located in the Kidron Valley.
 According to the Gospel of John, it was at the Pool of Siloam where Jesus healed the blind man.
-(2 Kings 20:20; 2 Chronicles 32:1-5, 30; John 9:1-11)
+(2 Kings 20:20; 2 Chronicles 32:1-5, 30; John 9:1-11) Hotel-Prima Kings Hotel, Jerusalem